NBA Summer League 2018: Scores and Highlights from Sunday's Las Vegas Results

 San Antonio Spurs 95, Washington Wizards 90

-Portland Trail Blazers vs. Atlanta Hawks
+Portland Trail Blazers 85, Atlanta Hawks 68

 Dallas Mavericks vs. Milwaukee Bucks, 7 p.m.
 ET